GFA-spec/GFA-spec/GFA1.md

 # `W` Walk line

 A walk line describes an oriented walk in the graph.
 It is only intended for a graph without overlaps between segments.
+W-line was added in GFA v1.1 and was not defined in the original GFAv1.

 ## Required fields